miragecoa/FinGPT-Search-Agent/Docs/source/install_agent_with_installer.rst

 **Extension Issues**

 - **Extension doesn't appear**: Ensure you selected the ``dist`` folder, not ``src``
-- **Agent doesn't pop up**: Check that the backend server is running
+- **Agent doesn't pop up**: Check that your browser and the website are both supported
 - **API errors**: Verify your API key in ``Main/backend/.env``
 - **CORS errors**: Ensure django-cors-headers is installed